SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2017-11-24-managing a sql server database from a visual studio database project.markdown

 	<img src="{{"/assets/images/20171124/ProjectPropertyPages.png" | relative_url }}" alt="Project Property Pages"/>
 </p>
 <p>
 	Once all known instances of the database are updated with the specific Pre-Deployment script.
-It can be removed to avoid clutter of the project.
+It can be removed to avoid any clutter of the project.
 	The specific IF statement will ensure that the statements are only run on a database that can do the specific data migration and skips it when creating a completely new instance.
 </p>
 <p>
-	These projects are really only for managing schema information not data.
+	These projects are really only for managing schema information, not data.
 If you want to secure your data, you need to create regular (scheduled) backups of your database.
 	We can use Post-Deployment scripts to add seed data to tables when they are empty.
-An example is show below:
+An example is shown below:
 </p>
 {% highlight sql %}
 IF NOT EXISTS(SELECT TOP(1) [Name] FROM Customer)